iamwilhelm/use.gpu/packages/live/README.md

 };
 ```

-There is also a `children` prop, exactly like in React, as well as `key` for arrays.
+There is also a `children` prop, as well as `key` for items in arrays.

 ## Hooks